 WHAT IS?

-Tradition is the result of innovation that was successful.
+Kyoto style cold brew proves the old saying; Tradition is the result of innovation that was successful.

 This technique allows the grounds to breathe and enhances the flavor compared to just steeping the coffee, which is lazy and tastes gross.